-In summary, there has been an increase in overall exclusions for disadvantaged pupils (fixed and internal) in 2022-2023 compared with the previous year.
-This is both a regional and national trend with suspension rates much higher than pre-pandemic levels across the country.
-Pupil Premium funding has been utilised to open a new Inclusion Centre within school to support students with behaviour concerns.
+There has been an increase in overall exclusions for disadvantaged pupils (fixed and internal) in 2023-2024 compared with the previous year.
+This is both a regional and national trend with suspension rates at much higher levels across the country.
+Pupil Premium funding has been utilised to open a new SEND Support Centre within school to support students with additional needs and behaviour concerns.
 With the support of external agencies, the school has developed a range of resources to support students in remedial work and reflection.
+This is projected to improve over the next 3-year cycle.